The Power of Sub Domains: Organize and Expand Your Website

-What is the difference between a sub domain and sub directory?
+What is the difference between a subdomain and a subdirectory?

 Subdomain: